 The Law School is known for the strength of its teaching in all areas and the quality of training and preparation that our students receive instead of focusing on any narrow practice areas.
 The curriculum is broad with significant depth in many different topical areas and emphasizes rigorous and interdisciplinary professional training.

-What does it mean that Chicago is known for Law and Economics?
+What does it mean that UChicago is known for Law and Economics?

 Law and Economics is one of the many interdisciplinary traditions that have thrived at the Law School.
 Law and Economics applies economic methods and concepts to the analysis of law.
 Economics provides a tool for studying how legal rules affect the way people behave.
 Knowing what kinds of insights economics can offer to the analysis of legal problems is an important part of a legal education.
 Read more here about our Law and Economics program.

 Will I be at a disadvantage if I don't have any training in economics?

 While the Law School is extremely proud of its strength and influence in Law and Economics, our curriculum is highly diverse and interdisciplinary.
 It is not necessary to have an economics background.
 The economics discussed in most classes is theoretical rather than quantitative and it is used as one approach among many to examining legal issues.
 Our professors teach students what they need to know and do not assume any knowledge of economics theory.
 Economics majors do not have any particular advantage in the admissions process or in the classroom.
 Our curriculum blends the study of the law with many disciplines, including the humanities, natural sciences, and other social sciences beyond economics.

 May law students take courses outside of the Law School?